Your guide to Singapore payroll

 There are three main ways to pay your workers in Singapore.

-- Use an Employer of Record (EOR): An EOR is the most straightforward and compliant way to pay employees in Singapore.
+• Use an Employer of Record (EOR): An EOR may provide compliant support to pay employees in Singapore.
 These entities act as the local employer on your behalf, taking on legal responsibilities such as payroll and tax obligations.
 They also manage onboarding, employee contracts, and benefits, as per local laws.

 Payoneer Workforce Management offers EOR services, allowing you to hire full-time employees in over 160 countries, including Singapore.
 You can pay your international workforce in 70 currencies without setting up local entities.